mauroservienti/milestone.github.io/_posts/how-many-services.md

 Users can search for vacant rooms within a date range and location.
 Once they've found the desired destination, they can book it by inputting their credit card number and customer's details, such as name and address.
 Upon booking, the system authorizes the required amount on the credit card to hold the money.
 And at hotel check-in time, it'll charge the final amount.

 Without diving too deeply into the whys, we could identify Reservations, Finance, Customers Management, and Check-in/Check-out as logical services.
-Good, four logical endpoints, and to begin with four distinct endpoint instances.
+Good, four logical endpoints, and to begin with, four distinct endpoint instances.

 ### Into the physical world

 It's fair to assume that each identified logical endpoint contains business logic and a way to interact with the endpoint.
 For example, Reservations has:

-- Web pages to show hotels, rooms, amenities, and availabilities.
+- Web pages to show hotels, rooms, amenities, and availability.
 - Business logic to handle bookings, unavailable rooms, and cancellations.
 - An HTTP API to query data.
 For example, to perform room searches.
 - A queue to receive messages from the rest of the system.
 For example, the information that a payment method has been denied and a room reservation canceled.